Pepijnk12/REMLA/README.md

 Dockerfiles are found in the docker folder.
 Note that the build context should be the root project folder, and not the folder the dockerfile is contained in.
 There is a base image, which is extended by a "local" version (uses local version of files for testing purposes), and a "remote" version which pulls its information from version control (todo).

-To build the base:
+To build the inference API:
-`docker build -f docker/base/Dockerfile -t remlabase .`
+`docker build -f docker/inference-api/Dockerfile -t inference-api .`

-To build the local:
+To build the redirecting service:
-`docker build -f docker/local/Dockerfile -t remlalocal .`
+`docker build -f docker/redirecting-service/Dockerfile -t redericting-service .`

-To run the server, run an instance of the remlalocal image.
 ``

 <hr>